Qvin0000/ExileApiPlugins/README.md

 ## Base plugin functions (all funtions is optionally to override):

-**OnLoad()** Called once for each enabled plugin.
-Use this for most init stuff.

 **Initialise** called on load once if plugin is enabled.
-Don't use it like initialization for all the stuff (use OnLoad then), coz plugin could be disabled.
+Use it like initialization for all the stuff.
-Return false if plugin can't find/load some resources, etc. It will be disabled in settings and OnLoad() will not be called.
+Return false if plugin can't find/load some resources, etc., and in that case OnLoad() will not be called.
 ```
 public override bool Initialise()
 {